Gerselle/Team-Projects/Minutes.md

 Action 48 will be delayed until our group is able to get the blackjack software integrated with the server. <br / >

 Due to complications with testing the CSI camera in action 53 we will be using the USB camera for testing all camera software for the time being. <br />

+We decided to split the prototype into multiple parts so it can be printed by multiple 3D printers.
+(Action 54) <br />